JinkiJung/jinkijung/README.md

-### Hi!
-I am Jinki Jung, a senior SW developer of [Digital Maritime Consultancy ApS](https://dmc.international/) working on an international open-source project [Maritime Connectivity Platform](https://maritimeconnectivity.net/).
+### Introduction

+Hi, I am Jinki Jung, a programmer who has a passionate interest in open source projects.

+I love to make tools.
+Useful ones.
+Programming and frameworks helps me a lot to build something like that.

+I also like to jump into new environments, including new frameworks, enjoy to absorb many things, get confused, and build my understanding of it.

+Those two aspects of mine become a basis of my passion to open source world.

-I am also a big fan of history, culture, walking, building Lego and open source.
+I am from South Korea, based in Copenhagen, a father of two kids, a big fan of history and culture, an amature content maker.

 There is a webpage introducing me vertically: [jinkijung.github.io](http://jinkijung.github.io/)